Seteco/Somorrostro/Home.md

 Yeap!
 Check the [releases page](https://github.com/firehol/netdata/releases).

-## Can I help?

-Of course!
-Please do!

-As with all open source projects, **the more people using it, the better the project is**.
-Spreading the word costs you nothing and helps the project improve.
-It is the minimum you should give back for using a project that has thousands of hours of work in it and you get it for free.

-Also important is to **open github issues** for the things that are not working well for you.
-This will help us make netdata better.

-These are others areas we need help:

-- _Can you code?_

-  - you can **write plugins for data collection**.
-This is very easy and any language can be used.
-  - you can **write dashboards**, specially optimised for monitoring the applications you use.

-- _Can you write documentation?_

-  - We have left the wiki open for anyone to edit.
-If any area needs further details, you can edit that page. (of course we monitor all edits - so please try to contribute and not destroy things).

-- _Do you have special skills?_

-  - are you a **marketing** guy?
-Help us setup a **social media strategy** to build and grow the netdata community.
-  - are you a **devops** guy?
-Help us setup and maintain the public global servers.
-  - are you a **linux packaging** guy?
-Help us **distribute pre-compiled packages** of netdata for all major distributions, or help netdata be included in official distributions.

 ## Why you wrote data collection?

 Well, there are plenty of data collectors already.
 But we have one or more of the following problems with them: